Skip to main content

 The Saddle Club, which focuses on the horse project, meets the first Tuesday of the month at 6:30 p.m.
 No horse is required to join, and it is open to youth ages 5-18.

 It meets outside at 4912 Carpenter Rd, Granite Falls, NC 28630 (Lisa Deal’s barn) until Daylight Saving Time in the fall.
-Then it moves indoors to Lakeview Baptist Church (325 Shasta Ln, Lenoir, NC) for winter meetings.
+Then it moves indoors to Lakeview Baptist Church (325 Shasta Ln, Lenoir, NC) for meetings after the time change.
 With a rich history, the Saddle Club is the longest-standing 4-H Club in the county.

 Livestock 4-H Club